eGain/egain-android-messaging/README.md

 #### Option 2: SDK Manual Installation
 Use these procedures to manually copy SDK files into your Android project.

-1. Download the latest SDK library.
+1. Download the latest SDK library from our repository.
 2. In the Android Studio project, go to **File → Project Structure → Dependencies**.
 3. Under the list of declared dependencies, click the "+" symbol and select **JAR/AAR Dependency**.
   ![add AAR image](https://user-images.githubusercontent.com/94654299/151071528-658a59bc-7c8a-4697-ab89-a5e26eb74873.png)